Yao-Xinchen/Yao-Xinchen.github.io/src/content/projects/omni-wbr.md

 2. Existing RL-based methods remain constrained to forward motion with explicit mode switching, lacking true omnidirectional mobility and adaptive hybrid locomotion
 3. The potential of the wheeled-biped structure for adaptive hybrid locomotion across diverse terrains remains largely unexploited

+## Status

+We have trained a policy and evaluated it in both Isaac Lab and Mujoco simulators, demonstrating emergent gaits and adaptive hybrid locomotion.
+We are currently working on experiments and sim-to-real transfer.
+Our paper is under preparation for submission to IEEE RA-L.

 ## Isaac Lab Evaluation

 The trained policy exhibits emergent gaits, seamlessly transitioning between wheeled and legged locomotion based on demands.